justinelliottcobb/Orlando/README.md

 # Orlando: Compositional Data Transformation

-> "The Bridgers embodied a spirit of change, of transformation at the most fundamental level."
->
-> — Greg Egan, *Diaspora*

 Orlando is a high-performance data transformation library that implements **transducers** in Rust, compiling to WebAssembly for blazing-fast JavaScript interop.

 ## What Are Transducers?